 “Let’s not forget that he’s actually a misogynist,” Craig said.
 “A lot of women are drawn to him chiefly because he embodies a certain kind of danger and never sticks around for too long.”

-The “very strong women” Bonds surrounds himself with, in contrast, “have no problem putting him in his place.”
+The “very strong women” Bond surrounds himself with, in contrast, “have no problem putting him in his place.”
 In the upcoming Spectre, one such character is Monica Bellucci’s Lucia Sciarra, whom Craig rejects labeling as an older woman: “We’re talking about Monica Bellucci, for heaven’s sake.
 When someone like that wants to be a Bond girl, you just count yourself lucky!”

 In theaters Nov.
 6, Spectre is the fourth and possibly last time Craig will play the iconic character.